prediqtiv/prediqtiv.github.io/tweets/README.md

 ## To Do

-* 2017-05-02 ~ Separate Trigger item rows to make more readable / see also ticks get
-* 2017-05-02 ~ Cleanup  and streamline start, end, count settings
 * 2017-05-01 ~ Add back testing capability - for faster test runs - or delete
 * 2017-04-29 ~ Add Twitter/token data??
 * 2017-04-29 ~ Cleanup elapsed time display